ShimmerEngineering/ShimmerAndroidAPI/README.md

 | Pixel 3A | 77% |
 | OnePlus 5 | 60% |

 From a users perspective to improve the success rate of connecting the first time seamlessly, we recommend using logic in the background which will automatically try to connect to the Shimmer device should the first time fail.
 An example implementation of this logic can be found in the project/app shimmerConnectionTest.
 Please refer to the readme of said project for further details.
+Using said logic we have found significant improvements on the poor performing phones like the Pocophone F1 and the OnePlus 5.

 # Important ~ Migration to JFrog